-Innovation Team was founded in 2013, with the awareness that there can be no change without research and stimulus for innovation.
+Innovation Team, currently the research and advanced analytics unit of MBS Consulting, was founded in 2013, with the awareness that there can be no change without research and stimulus for innovation.
 Our team of researchers and business analysts use their wide methodological know-how and specific sector skills to assist clients, through customised services to: monitor competitive positioning on markets; assess changing scenarios, trends about sectors and consumers and companies needs; develop forecasting models necessary to govern business dynamics; support innovation related to the offer, to the services and to the distribution channels.

 We work with our clients to design and create customised market research and analysis models.
 We firmly believe that any survey, in order to be truly valuable, must provide information that allows business decisions to be made.

 We believe in innovation, not only in terms of markets, products and distribution, but also in terms of research, tools and methodologies.
 This is why we constantly develop new initiatives, invest in big data and analytics and hire resources with advanced analytical skills.

 The belief that development of business has to be accompanied by growing attention to sustainability has led us, over the years, to launch market research on this topic, extending the analysis to the evolution of public, corporate and family welfare.

 Innovation Team is the landmark for our clients for competitive positioning monitoring activities to support product, service and channel innovation.
 Product and pricing benchmarking is a key factor in our services.
 It is based on a methodology that we have developed and tested over the years, which analyses:

 - the value offered to the client, through a detailed breakdown of the product based on its material and service characteristics;

 - the pricing levels, using numerous in-field surveys.